Steve McCurry, a former National Geographic’s photographer, has 9 composition tips that apply equally to photography and video:

 If you are a newcomer to video storytelling, getting your framing right can be difficult.
 Lights Film School has created this excellent tutorial on common framing errors and how to avoid them:

 But not all video is watched in landscape format these days.
-You might need to create a square version of your video for social platforms like Instagram.
+You might need to create a square version of your video for social platforms like Instagram Stories or Tiktok.
 This blog post from Animoto is an excellent overview of mobile filming – and includes a short tutorial on how to frame landscape shots when you’ll need to produce a square version.

-If you are working on a video that will be viewed in vertical format (which is how many of us watch video on a smartphone), these tips from the Vertical Film Festival on planning, filming and editing a vertical video will help get you started.
+If you are working on a video that will be viewed in vertical format (which is how many of us watch video on a smartphone), these tips from the Vertical Film Festival on planning, filming and editing a vertical video will help get you started, and there’s further guidance in this Premium Beat blog post.

 So you’ve learned how to capture a range of shots, and how to plan and film a sequence.
 This playlist of videos from RTE News have all been shot and edited on a smartphone, and include square and vertical videos (including a ground-breaking vertical story series, Posts to the Pope).